sonatypesteve/nexus-ldap/README.md

 # nexus-ldap
-Docker compose for Nexus 3 and ldap
+Docker compose and scripts for Nexus 3, Postgres and Openldap recipe.

 This assumes you have Docker Compose installed.
 I use Docker Desktop and Ubuntu in WSL2.